Preschool Activities with Easy Setups

 A divided tray and pompoms prompt a color sorting activity

-Set out a divided tray, such as a produce container or a muffin pan, along with items for sorting: buttons, blocks, small toys.
+A divided tray such as a produce container or a muffin pan is perfect for sorting small parts.

 Pompoms are a colorful option, easy to handle and store, and fun to squeeze too!